lijie97/aevol-server/examples/workflow/README.txt

 #mkdir wild_type
 cd wild_type
 aevol_create
-aevol_run -n 5000
+aevol_run_X11 -n 5000
-# or aevol_run_X11 -n 5000   depending on whether you compiled with graphical output enabled
+# or aevol_run -n 5000   depending on whether you compiled with graphical output enabled or not